 In Ward 5, incumbent Mark Schreiber is being challenged by Alicia Edwards.
 Schreiber spent a career in law enforcement, retiring as Deputy Warden of Operations for the Missouri Department of Corrections.
 Edwards is executive director of Building Community Bridges, a Jefferson City non-profit that works with youth.

 The city council makes laws, budgets city money and establishes policy and procedures for city staff.
 Council members must be a qualified voter of the city, have lived in the city for at least a year before the election, and in the ward they wish to represent for six months.
 The positions are non-partisan.

 The mayor is elected for four years, with an eight-year term limit, and is also non-partisan.

-Also up for election in April is a position for municipal judge that opened when former municipal judge Brian Stumpe was elected in November to an associate circuit court judge position.
+Also up for election in April is a position for municipal judge that opened when former municipal judge Brian Stumpe was elected in November to a circuit court judge position.
 Running for that seat are local attorneys Scott Evans and Angela Silvey.

 City prosecutor Gaylin Carver is running unopposed for re-election.
 Incumbents Ken Enloe and Lindsey Rowden, both elected in 2018, are seeking re-election.
 Ian Shadrick is seeking his first term.
 The two candidates with the most votes will win the seats, which are for a three-year term.